staabm/staabm.github.io/_posts/2022-02-14-75th-phpstan-pull-request.md

 All started on the 11th Nov 2019, with [a small PR fixing some windows-only glitches](https://github.com/phpstan/phpstan-src/pull/8).
 At that time the PHPStan development setup was mainly used on macOS, so I had to fix a few windows DX things before starting into the real business.

-As a newcomer to the project, I firstly worked on things I had expertise with, [like improving DX](https://github.com/phpstan/phpstan-src/pull/51) and [integration with the Github Actions pipeline](https://github.com/phpstan/phpstan-src/pull/317).
+As a newcomer to the project, I firstly worked on things I had expertise with, [like improving DX](https://github.com/phpstan/phpstan-src/pull/51) and [integration with the GitHub Actions pipeline](https://github.com/phpstan/phpstan-src/pull/317).

 ### `non-empty-string` inference improvements